podium-lib/podium-lib.github.io/src/docs/podlets/assets.md

 -   Libraries shared across podlets get included multiple times (eg. React).
 -   The lack of scoping means that styles and variables get overridden.
--   Assets do not get minified
+-   Assets do not get minified.

 ## Option 2.
 Distributed asset bundling (via the Asset Pipe project)

 To solve this issue, we maintain a project called [Asset Pipe](https://github.com/asset-pipe).
-Asset pipe provides a client library which can be used to upload a podlet's assets to a central [asset build server](https://github.com/asset-pipe/asset-pipe-build-server) for bundling and get back references that can be inserted into the podlet's manifest file which in turn will be consumed and utilized by layouts.
+Asset Pipe provides a client library which can be used to upload a podlet's assets to a central [asset build server](https://github.com/asset-pipe/asset-pipe-build-server) for bundling and get back references that can be inserted into the podlet's manifest file which in turn will be consumed and utilized by layouts.

 **👉 See also**